buzaidj/alarm-clocks/wifi_clock/readme.md

 This is an alarm clock with in-bed detection that is WiFi configured.
 The alarm continues to ring as long as the occupant stays in bed.
 It uses on a force sensing resistor (model SF15 600) that sits under my mattress.
+The alarm will continue ringing until you get out of bed.

 You can configure the clock by going to http://10.0.0.174 and adding the alarms you need.